-That was a brilliant idea to prepare smoothies ahead right?
+That was a brilliant idea to prepare smoothies ahead.
 Well, here are some more tips for blending and juicing:

-- You can chop up your fruits and vegetable and place everything in a bag and store them in the freezer.
+- You can chop up your fruits and vegetables, place everything in a bag, and store them in the freezer.

 - Prepare everything during the weekend.
-Whenever you want to make a smoothie or juice, just pop the ingredients into the juicer or blender and you’re good to go!
+Whenever you want to make a smoothie or juice, pop the ingredients into the juicer or blender, and you’re good to go!

 - Top your smoothies with berries or sliced fruits for an added taste, too.

-- You can also be creative and use coconut water, flax seeds, oats, nut milks and nut butters!
+- You can also be creative and use coconut water, flax seeds, oats, nut milk and nut butter!

 - For your juices, you can make a large batch for everybody at home.
 Or double a recipe so you can have one in the morning and prepare the other one ahead for your afternoon drink.